 20 Creative Ways to Make Your Campsite Feel Like Home

-When you stay at Kampgrounds of America, your campsite comes with loads of amenities so you can enjoy the outdoors, like picnic tables, fire pits, grills, and even a deck or patio at some sites.
+When you stay at Sweetwater KOA Holiday, your campsite comes with loads of amenities so you can enjoy the outdoors, like picnic tables, fire pits, grills, and even a deck or patio at some sites.
 But don’t be bashful about putting your personality into your site and dressing up your campsite with the comforts of home.
-Turn your camping into glamping with these 20 tips to create personal touches like specialty lighting, colorful decorations, and gourmet indulgences that will have your whole family asking for the next trip before this one is over.
+Turn your camping into glamping with these 20 tips to create personal touches like specialty lighting, colorful campsite decorations, and gourmet indulgences that will have your whole family asking for the next trip before this one is over.

 Stake your claim to your campsite when you arrive by hanging out your welcome sign on the road leading to your site.
 Nothing says you’ve arrived like a personalized flag with a friendly greeting and your name on it.
 You can even include your hometown, which makes for a great conversation starter when meeting your neighbors.

 Set up a patio area to define the space, then add your favorite camp chairs, rockers, and recliners.
-Toss a few throw pillows and a blanket or two in your chairs so you that early morning golden hour with your cup of coffee is comfortable.
+Toss a few throw pillows and a blanket or two in your chairs so that you have an early morning golden hour with your cup of coffee.

 Campground rugs are designed for outdoor use with an open weave to allow sunlight to pass through and avoid holding onto water.
 They are easy to wash and store and keep your tent or RV cleaner.